Water Health Check Report

 EPA UCMR5 (PFAS + lithium)·November 2024·One-time programme 2023–2025

-EPA SDWIS compliance data·December 2024·Annual reporting cycle
+EPA SDWIS compliance data·January 2026·Annual reporting cycle

 Status flags compare detected levels against both EPA legal limits and EWG health-based guidelines—which are stricter and science-derived, independent of political feasibility.